DARPA-CRITICALMAAS/ta1_integration/README.md

 To build your container, you need to first set the environment variable `$REPO_ROOT` to point to where you have the `usc-umn-inferlink-ta1` repo checked out.
-Then, you can just run your `./build_docker.sh`.
+Then, you can just run your `./build.sh`.

-To build all the containers using mipper's build tools, first edit the file `docker-tools/modules.sh` to add your new module (in three places, just follow what's already there).
-Then, run the build script in that directory as `./build.sh --build`: this will build each of the docker containers.
-(You can then run `./build.sh --push` to push all the containers, if you have write access to the inferlink DockerHub repository.)
+To build all the containers using mipper's build tools, run the build script in that directory as `./build_all.sh --build`: this will build each of the docker containers.
+(You can then run `./build_all.sh --push` to push all the containers, if you have write access to InferLink's DockerHub repository.)

 ## 3.3.
 Your New Mipper Module